How the udder half lives: Cannes moved by cow biopic

 "What I want is for you to have your response.
 I deliberately made it in a way that will give room for people to have all kinds of responses," she said, adding that she had been "fascinated" by early reactions from viewers at the Cannes festival.

-"I think we all grow up with quite a romanticised version of nature, we have storybooks and fantastic paintings of lovely nature," Arnold said.
+"I think we all grow up with quite a romanticised version of nature, we have storybooks and fantastic paintings of lovely nature," she said.
 "We're sort of frightened of the reality."

 Cow is competing in the Premiere category of the Cannes festival.